ngdenterprise/design-notes/NDX-DN11 - NEO Debug Info Specification.md

 - added top level `static-variables` property containing the static variables for the associated contract.
 Format for `static-variables` items matches the `name,type` format used for method `params` and `variables` properties.
+- added optional slot index value for contract `static-variables`, `params` and `variables` properties in order to support non-contiguous slot usage by the new `nccs` compiler.

 > Note, we are also considering adding a top level `structs` property
 > to enable a better debugger experience for structs.
 However, more